ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 #### Laser Basics

-The term LASER stands for Light Amplification by Stimulated Emission of Radiation.
+The term 'laser' stands for **l**ight **a**mplification by the **s**timulated **e**mission of **r**adiation.
 In the early twentieth century, Einstein proved the existence of stimulated emission when theorizing the existence of an equilibrium between light and matter.
 At the time, stimulated emission had not yet been discovered, and the only two known interactions between light and matter were *spontaneous emission* and *absorption*.

 In stimulated emission, when an incoming photon with energy $E_1 = h\nu$ interacts with an already-excited quantum system of energy $E_1$, the quantum